Bread2002/PYNQ_BLADEI/README.md

 - Dimensionality reduction via TSVD
 - Class balancing with SMOTE
 - Training multiple classifiers (e.g., Random Forest, SVM)
-- Evaluation using Stratified k-Fold Cross-Validation
+- Evaluation using k-Fold Cross-Validation
 - Model and TSVD components exported as a `.tar.gz` archive for use on PYNQ

 ---